 A very small number of people may have a genetic condition, such as lipoprotein lipase deficiency, that is responsible for their high triglycerides.
 This causes difficulty in clearing triglycerides from the bloodstream after a fatty meal.

 Some medicines are also known to raise triglycerides; these include corticosteroids, beta-blockers and oestrogens.

 Many Australians, especially those carrying too much weight around their waist, have raised triglyceride levels.

-As high plasma triglyceride levels may indicate an increased risk of future heart disease, especially in combination with high levels of total cholesterol and ‘bad’ low-density lipoprotein (LDL) cholesterol, it is important that you maintain your triglycerides below the recommended levels.
-Very high levels of triglycerides (above 10 mmol/L) may also cause pancreatitis (inflammation of the pancreas).
+As high triglyceride levels may mean an increased risk of future heart disease, especially in combination with low levels of ‘good’ cholesterol (HDL) and high levels of ‘bad’ low-density lipoprotein (LDL) cholesterol, it is important that you keep your triglycerides below the recommended levels.

 Some medicines for other conditions can raise triglyceride levels — if this is the case, your doctor may suggest an alternative.